JCWasmx86/mesonlsp/PROGRESS.md

 - [x] Add swiftlint to CI
 - [x] Add swift-format to CI
 - [x] Add MacOS to CI
+- [x] Switch from atomics to Task.isCancelled for cancellation of parsing
 ## Version 3.0
 - [ ] Renaming
 - [ ] Code actions